Neural-Model-Augmented Hybrid NMS-OSD Decoders for Near-ML in Short Block Codes: Abstract

 \section{Abstract}

-This paper introduces a hybrid decoding architecture that serially couples a normalized min-sum (NMS) decoder with reinforced ordered statistics decoding (OSD) to achieve near-maximum likelihood (ML) performance for short linear block codes.
-The framework incorporates several key innovations: a decoding information aggregation model that employs a convolutional neural network to refine bit reliability estimates for OSD using the soft-output trajectory of the NMS decoder; an adaptive decoding path for OSD, initialized by the arranged list of the most a priori likely tests algorithm and dynamically updated with empirical data; and a sliding window assisted model that enables early termination of test error patterns' traversal, curbing complexity with minimal performance loss.
-For short high-rate codes, a dedicated undetected error detector identifies erroneous NMS outcomes that satisfy parity checks, ensuring they are forwarded to OSD for correction.
-Extensive simulations on LDPC, BCH, and RS codes demonstrate that the proposed hybrid decoder delivers a competitive trade-off, achieving near-ML frame error rate performance while maintaining advantages in throughput, latency, and complexity over state-of-the-art alternatives.
+This paper presents a hybrid decoding architecture that serially couples a normalized min-sum (NMS) decoder with reinforced ordered statistics decoding (OSD) to achieve near-maximum likelihood (ML) performance for short linear block codes, including LDPC, BCH, and RS codes.
+The framework introduces several key innovations.
+A decoding information aggregation model based on a convolutional neural network refines bit-reliability estimates for OSD using the soft-output trajectory of the NMS decoder.
+An adaptive decoding path for OSD is initialized by the arranged list of the most a priori likely tests algorithm and dynamically updated with empirical data.
+A sliding-window assisted model enables early termination of test error pattern (TEP) traversal, reducing complexity with minimal performance loss.
+For short high-rate codes, an undetected error detector identifies erroneous NMS outputs that satisfy parity checks, ensuring they are forwarded to OSD for correction.
+Extensive simulations on LDPC, BCH, and RS codes demonstrate that the proposed hybrid decoder achieves a competitive trade-off: near-ML frame error rate performance while maintaining advantages in throughput, latency, and complexity over state-of-the-art alternatives.
+Complexity analysis shows that the average number of OSD TEPs is drastically reduced, and the architecture remains highly parallelizable.
+An optimization framework is also formulated to balance performance and complexity via parameter tuning.